-7. MARKET FOR SECURITIES
+9. MARKET FOR SECURITIES

-7.1 Trading Price and Volume
+9.1 Trading Price and Volume

-The common shares of TAG Oil are listed and posted for trading on the TSX under the symbol "TAO" and on the premier tier of the OTC market in the United States, the OTCQX under the symbol "TAOIF".
-The warrants of TAG Oil are listed and posted for trading on the TSX under the symbol "TAO.WT".
+During the year ended March 31, 2020, the common shares of TAG Oil were listed and posted for trading on the TSX under the symbol "TAO" and on the premier tier of the OTC market in the United States, the OTCQX under the symbol "TAOIF".
+On June 29, 2020, the common shares of TAG Oil began trading on the TSX-V. TAG's trading symbol will continue to be "TAO" on the TSX-V. TAG Oil continues to maintain its listing on the OTCQX under the trading symbol "TAOIF".

-The following table sets forth the trading prices and volumes of TAG Oil's common shares on the TSX for the year ended March 31, 2019:
+The following table sets forth the trading prices and volumes of TAG Oil's common shares on the TSX for the year ended March 31, 2020: